Xubuntu/wiki.xubuntu.org/Testing.md

 you move down through the 4 alternatives listed on the [Install the Xubuntu Development version](https://wiki.xubuntu.org/qa:installing) page.

+If in doubt it is perhaps best to start with exploratory testing with Xubuntu installed as your main OS, or as \'dual boot\' option alongside your existing OS.

 #### 1. \'Exploratory\' Testing

 This type of testing holds the greatest value for the Xubuntu